NREL/reV-tutorial/tutorial_4_generation/generation/README.md

 Simple Generation Run
 ===========================

 This is a simple set of configs that take a photovoltaic SAM module or a Wind SAM module, run it at several points in Rhode Island for 2012 and 2013 NSRDB data, then average the outputs into a single HDF5 file.
-To run, simply use the following command in your terminal:
+To run, simply navigate to `solar` folder and use the following command in your terminal:

 ```
 reV pipeline -c config_pipeline.json --monitor